 little parcel belongs to me, but the only reason we own it is because the

-governments and authorities of this world say we do, and there are terms and
+government says we do, and there are terms and

 we don’t own any land now, in the Millennium we will.
 Everyone will be an